 He once again played Alfred in the summer 2008 flick The Dark Knight.

 As time progresses, we'll have more info about Michael Caine here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.